106210049/16-bit-Computer/README.md

 ## The Instruction Set

 The instruction set plays a very important role to determine the operation of the CPU.
-The Code input to the Instruction memory is N-bit long.
-This is sent to the instruction register which takes the bits [N-1:N-4] as OPCODE and [N-5:0] as address to start with.
+The Code input to the Instruction memory is 16-bit long.
+This is sent to the instruction register which takes the bits [15:12] as OPCODE and [11:0] as address to start with.

 The instruction set are designed in a way to achieve all the necessary functions.
 Since the OPCODE controls the activity, the OPCODE is used as described below.